deepbrainspace/deepbrain-stack/documentation/architectural-decisions.md

 ## 10. Cloud Providers: Multi-Cloud Approach

 ### Decision
-Use a multi-cloud approach with Hetzner Cloud as primary infrastructure, GCP for specific services, and Cloudflare for edge services.
+Use a multi-cloud approach with Hetzner Cloud as primary infrastructure, GCP for Databases and Serverless Functions, and Cloudflare for Proxy, Object Storage and Serverless Functions.

 ### Date
 2025-03-25